blockchain-lab/shared_vision_towards_programmable_economy/README.md

 ### Architecture for creating trust

+We present a blueprint for creating a trustworthy programmable economy.
+Our blueprint builds heavily on the concepts proven within the gig economy and combines it with blockchain technology.
-We present a vision of a challenging nature, to re-invent our global economy based on the organisational principle of The Internet itself: self-governance.
-Our work is facilitated by strong identities, sub-second money transfers, digital trust, and blockchain-regulated marketplaces.
+It contains four layers: strong digital identities, sub-second money transfers, digital trust, and blockchain-regulated marketplaces.
+This work is based on experimental science, for each component within our architecture we crafted an operational prototype and conducted real-world testing.

-We propose a new organisational principles for our economy, called a self-sovereign economy.
-Each layer in our proposed economic blueprint is designed to reinforce the strength, usability and profitability of the other layers.
-Our aim is to transform digital identity, money, trust, and markets.
+Each of the four layers in our proposed economic architectural blueprint is designed to reinforce the strength, usability and profitability of the other layers.

-We will open a new direction for science by pioneering the future sharing economy (non-profit, open, and fair).
+We believe that Blockchain technology enables decentralized economies of higher efficiency and stability then currently known.
+This work broadens the applications of the organisational principle behind The Internet, owned by nobody and everybody.
+Offering full sovereignty to all decision making entities, full transparency one their past performance, and openness.
+We are applying ideas fundamentally concerned with freedom of individuals, embedding a natural disposition to trust, and combining it with a very unforgiving blockchain-based mechanism for rule-breaking economic actors: digital ostracism.

+The term programmable economy was introduced by consultancy form Gartner Inc. in 2015.
-Our work has more architectural details, feasible laws, and operational prototypes when compared to a somewhat similar idea by consultancy firm Gartner Inc. from 2015, dubbed the programmable economy.
+Our work adds numerous architectural details, a clear direction, feasible laws, and operational prototypes when compared to the original idea.
 They describe it as _"the programmable economy, enabled by metacoin platforms and smart technologies, will support new forms of value exchange, new kinds of markets (including dynamically defined on-demand markets), and new kinds of economies such as the attention economy, the reputation economy, the on-demand economy and the resource optimization economy."_[[REF](http://www.gartner.com/newsroom/id/3146018)]

 Bitcoin solves :
 How do I create a system where nobody can stop me spending my own money? [ref](http://www.r3cev.com/blog/2016/4/4/introducing-r3-corda-a-distributed-ledger-designed-for-financial-services)